-Editor’s note: This clause is incomplete.
-The following aspects are either missing or not yet determined:

-Message Contents are FFS.

-Call Setup procedure, test procedure and test tolerances may need an update.

-Update of Annexure is FFS

 6.2D.1 Definition and applicability

 The reference sensitivity level <REFSENS> is the minimum mean power received at the UE antenna port at which the Block Error Ratio (BLER) on each individual cell shall not exceed a specific value.

 The requirements and this test apply for Release 10 and later releases to all types of UTRA for the FDD UE that support dual band 4C-HSDPA.